-If the camera is in the factory default state, you will be asked to create a user with administrator privileges before the camera will be operational.
-Use these credentials when logging in.
+- If the camera is in the factory default state and was manufactured after January 1, 2020, you will be asked to create a user with administrator privileges before the camera will be operational.
+Use these credentials when logging in. - The default username for most cameras is administrator with no password.